marcusklasson/GroceryStoreDataset/README.md

 The 81 fine-grained classes and their coarse-grained classes can be found in **classes.csv** in the folder **dataset**.
 The classes corresponding label (an integer) is also included in addition to the paths to their iconic image and the product description.

 Feel free to download the dataset and apply it to your model.
-When time allows, I will upload code that is related to the paper above, such that the results in the paper can be reproduced.

 ## Samples of natural images